Resistant hypertension poses a serious threat to your heart's health.

-Some people with resistant hypertension may have "white-coat hypertension."
-That means their blood pressure is high in a doctor's office or other medical setting but normal at home.
-White-coat hypertension is thought to result from stress or anxiety, which raises blood pressure.
-To rule this out, a doctor may recommend using a home blood pressure monitor or a device that automatically takes blood pressure every 15 to 30 minutes over a 24-hour period.
+Resistant hypertension is especially worrisome because the risk of death from heart attack and stroke rises in tandem with blood pressure.
+But pinpointing the underlying cause can be tricky.
+For instance, some people who appear to have resistant hypertension may have "white-coat hypertension," which refers to an abnormally high blood pressure reading in a medical setting.
+The problem is thought to result from stress or anxiety, which raises blood pressure.
+To rule this out, your doctor may recommend using a home blood pressure monitor, or send you home with a device that automatically takes your blood pressure every 15 to 30 minutes over a 24-hour period.

-Other people with resistant hypertension may not be taking their medicines correctly.
-To help his patients stick to their medication schedules, Dr. Beckman lowers the number of pills they need to take each day.
-That's often easy because many common, generic blood pressure medications are available in combination pills.
+To help his patients stick to their medication schedules, Dr. Beckman lowers the number of daily pills they need to take.
+That's often easy because many common, generic blood pressure medications are available as combination pills.
 "Initially, doctors often prescribe single-ingredient medications because it's easier to adjust the dosage.
 But once you get to a certain dose on several drugs, it's better to switch to a combination drug," he says.

 A number of other things can help lower blood pressure independent of medications.
-At the top of the list: Daily exercise, and weight loss for people who are overweight.
-Other tips include:
+At the top of the list: lose weight if you're overweight, and get regular exercise.
+You should also take these steps:

-- Eat more potassium-rich fruits and vegetables.
+Eat more potassium-rich fruits and vegetables.
 Potassium helps lower blood pressure.
-Good choices include tomatoes, spinach, sweet potatoes, avocados, dried apricots, bananas, oranges, and cantaloupes.
+Good choices include tomatoes, spinach, sweet potatoes, avocados, dried apricots, bananas, oranges, and cantaloupe.

-- Check over-the-counter medications.
-Many drugs can boost blood pressure.
-Common ones include painkillers such as ibuprofen (Advil, Motrin) and naproxen (Aleve, Anaprox) as well as cold and flu remedies that contain decongestants such as pseudoephedrine, phenylephrine, and oxymetazoline, or eye drops such as naphazoline.
+Check your over-the-counter medications.
+Common drugs can boost blood pressure, including painkillers such as ibuprofen (Advil, Motrin) and naproxen (Aleve, Anaprox) as well as cold and flu remedies that contain decongestants, including pseudoephedrine, phenylephrine, naphazoline, and oxymetazoline.